UWPCE-PythonCert/ProgrammingInPython/source/modules/Testing.rst

 http://pytest.org/latest/getting-started.html#getstarted

-It will run ``unittest`` tests for you, so can be used as a test runner.
+Those docs are a bit intimidating, but with pytest, as they say:

+  "the easy stuff is easy, and the hard stuff is possible"

+-- and you can get very far with the easy stuff.

-But in addition to finding and running tests, it makes writing tests simple, and provides a bunch of nifty utilities to support more complex testing.
+In addition to finding and running tests, it makes writing tests simple, and provides a bunch of nifty utilities to support more complex testing.

 Now download this file: